-Thinking of going on holiday to Portugal in 2013?
-Chances are you’re at least considering paying a visit to the capital, Lisbon, if not basing yourself there for your whole holiday.
+Thinking of going on holiday to Portugal this year?
+Chances are you're at least considering paying a visit to the capital, Lisbon, if not basing yourself there for your whole holiday.
 Like most major European cities, there is buckets to see and do here, but I reckon the architecture has to be up there among the most exciting.
-If you fancy checking some out during your trip, read on to learn which sites you shouldn’t miss.
+If you fancy checking some out during your trip, read on to learn which sites you shouldn't miss.

 Monastery of Jeronimos